Friday, April 26, 2013

-Today is the optional memorial of Our Lady of Good Counsel.
+Today we commemorate Our Lady of Good Counsel.

 On the Feast of Saint Mark, the Evangelist, April 25 1467, the people of Genazzano, Italy witnessed a marvelous sight.
 A cloud descended upon an ancient church dedicated to Our Lady of Good Counsel.
 When the cloud disappeared, an image of Our Lady and the Child Jesus was revealed which had not been there before.
 The image, on a paper-thin sheet, was suspended miraculously.